-Whatever the curricular context established by the teacher, the central emphasis of the unit focused instruction.
+Whatever the curricular context established by the teacher, the central emphasis of the unit should, however, be on evidence-based, textfocused instruction

 HOW TO USE THESE MATERIALS

 This unit is in the format of a Compressed File.
 Files are organized so you can easily browse through the materials and find everything you need to print or e-mail for each day.